digiltd/oh-rtd-test/How-To-Implement-An-Action.md

 1. active the new plugin in !RunConfiguration 'Run Configurations->openHAB Designer (xxx)->Plugins->activate your plugin->Auto-start true'

 Another possibility is to copy an existing action and do a search&replace for the name.

+### Adding to designer and distribution
+To include it in the distribution and to be able to use it from the compiled designer you must add the action
-Don't forget to add it as dependency in `./distribution/pom.xml` and as module in `./bundles/action/pom.xml`
+* as dependency in `./distribution/pom.xml`
+* as module in `./bundles/action/pom.xml`
+* as plugin in `./features/org.openhab.designer.feature/feature.xml'

 ## Action Configuration